fukaminakrize/http_keylogger/README.md

 # Web Keylogger
-Persistent injection of hidden form and extraction of user's credentials if stored in the browser capable
+Tool for injecting monitoring script into the HTTP/S traffic during MITM attack.
+The script is capable of monitoring selected user's activities (submiting forms and pasting text) and extraction of user's stored credentials.
+Upon initial injection to the web page (origin), script is able to persist itself inside a browser and operate even after the MITM attack has completed up until user clears his/her browser.

 ## mitmproxy
 [mitmproxy][1] is an interactive, SSL/TLS-capable intercepting proxy with a console interface for HTTP/1, HTTP/2, and WebSockets.